-MINNEAPOLIS (AP) -- Delta Air Lines will start paying a quarterly dividend and buy back some of its shares — investor-friendly moves common in other industries but rare for airlines.
+MINNEAPOLIS (AP) -- Delta Air Lines will start paying a quarterly dividend and buy back some of its shares — investor-friendly moves that are common in other industries but rare for airlines.

-Delta will pay a quarterly dividend of 6 cents per share on Sept.
-10 to people who own the stock on Aug.
-9. The yield, a measure of how much a company pays out in dividends relative to its stock price, would be 1.3 percent, based on Wednesday's closing price.
+Delta said on Wednesday that it will pay a quarterly dividend of 6 cents per share starting Sept.
+10 for people who own the stock on Aug.
+9. A quarterly dividend of that size would yield 1.3 percent per year compared with Tuesday's closing stock price.

 The airline also plans to buy back $500 million of its stock by mid-2016.
-Buybacks have the effect of returning cash to shareholders because their shares then represent a bigger slice of the company and its profits.
+Buybacks have the effect of returning cash to shareholders because the remaining shares they own represent a bigger slice of the company and its profits.

 Delta last paid a dividend in 2003.
 Airlines then were reeling from a slow economy, travel worries because of wars in Iraq and Afghanistan, and high costs left over from better times.

-Delta's trip through bankruptcy court from 2005 to 2007 wiped out its shareholders.
-United, US Airways, and Northwest also went through bankruptcies in the 2000s.
-American Airlines is in bankruptcy protection now, and plans to emerge as part of its merger with US Airways.
+Delta went through bankruptcy protection from 2005 to 2007, and its shareholders from that period were wiped out.
+United, US Airways, and Northwest all went through bankruptcies in the 2000s, too.
+American Airlines is in bankruptcy protection now, and plans to emerge as part of a merger with US Airways.

 Delta Air Lines Inc. is based in Atlanta.
-Its shares were up 58 cents, or 3.2 percent, to close at $18.66 after rising as high as $18.84 earlier.
-The last time Delta stock was that high was February 2008.
+Its shares rose 52 cents, or 2.9 percent, to $18.60 in morning trading after rising as high as $18.73 earlier in the day.
+FactSet says that is its highest level since February 2008.

 - Delta Air Lines